 Dental implants are a great way to replace missing teeth and also provide a fixed solution to having removable partial or complete dentures.
 Implants provide excellent support and stability for these dental appliances.

-Dental implants are artificial roots and teeth (usually titanium) that are surgically placed into the upper or lower jaw bone by an oral surgeon or periodontist - a specialist of the gums and supporting bone.
+Dental implants are artificial roots and teeth (usually titanium) that are surgically placed into the upper or lower jaw bone by a dentist, oral surgeon, or periodontist - a specialist of the gums and supporting bone.
 The teeth attached to implants are very natural looking and often enhance or restore a patient’s smile!

 Dental implants are very strong, stable, and durable and will last many years, but on occasion, they will have to be re-tightened or replaced due to normal wear or traumatic injury.